If you’re creating a marketing video for your not-for-profit or impact org, I want to save you time, money and frustration.

 The Supermajority video starts with images of women that we can relate to.
 Which is smart.
 Studies show that people are attracted in ads to other people’s faces.
 We are riveted by faces, which is part of the reason you can’t look away from the Supermajority video.

-Okay, so I would challenge you to get to something more personal, more human and more relatable in your marketing video.
+So, I would challenge you to get to something more personal, more human and more relatable in your marketing video.

 Now, moving from the hook back to this proposal, this storyboard for Thrive’s marketing video.
 There are more common errors I want to point out that you can avoid while you’re making your own charity marketing video.